Saransh-cpp/Saransh-cpp.github.io/_pages/supervise.md

 horizontal: false
 ---

-By now (if you are going through the navbar in order), you must have noticed that I am heavily involved with several Open-Source Research Software.
+By now (if you are going through the navbar in order), you must have noticed that I am heavily involved with several Open-Source Scientific Software.
 My work on Open-Source Software can also be considered a voluntary position.
 For a list of Open-Source Software that I am involved with, please see **[/opensource](/opensource)**.

 ---